CURIOSSorg/curioss-patterns/assessing-students-on-open-source-internship-programs.md

 In open source internship programs, how students work is as important as what they deliver.

-Assessment should explicitly include dimensions such as quality of communication; responsiveness to feedback; engagement with the open source community; consistency of contribution over time; and the ability to collaborate effectively within a team.
+Assessment should explicitly include dimensions such as:

+- Quality of communication
+- Responsiveness to feedback
+- Engagement with the open source community
+- Consistency of contribution over time
+- The ability to collaborate effectively within a team

 Weekly delivery indicators, such as demo videos, merged pull requests and checkpoint documents can provide useful evidence.